 Ductless Mini Splits

-Split systems are the most common types used in residential applications.
+Split air conditioning systems are the most common types used in residential applications.
 Its main components are an outdoor condensing unit and an indoor air handler.

 Packaged HVAC systems provide all of the necessary HVAC components in one cabinet located on the property’s exterior and are suitable for both new and existing duct work.